Please find attached contact and information regarding community services across East Kent

 We are pleased to be a collection point again for the Whitstable Community Wardrobe.
 This has been set up by the local churches to recycle unwanted school uniforms and help lessen the financial burden on local families.
 All donations will be washed, ironed and available for families to collect anonymously at distribution points during the summer holidays.

 If you have unwanted uniform you would like to donate, our community wardrobe bin can be found in reception.
-Please speak to Mrs Massey if you would like further information.
+Please speak to Mrs Gower if you would like further information.

 SNAAP is unique: there are no other local organisations which provide the extensive range of services to children with every kind of disability, aged from 0-25 years, in partnership with parents.
 The focus of the services is upon all of the child's needs including educational, social, developmental and emotional.
 We focus upon the whole family and not just on the child with disabilities.